J4tt1n/portfolio/README.md

 ## Tech Stack

 In this section, you can explore the various technologies I am proficient in.
-My tech stack includes front-end technologies like React, HTML, CSS, and JavaScript.
-I have experience working with these technologies on multiple projects, ensuring I can deliver high-quality, responsive, and user-friendly web applications.
+My tech stack includes front-end technologies, competitive coding, database mgmt, etc. I have experience working with these technologies on multiple projects, ensuring I can deliver high-quality, responsive, and user-friendly web applications.

 ## Work Experience